-Have you found some nice new supplier and want to buy stock, but lack the finances to do so?
+Have you found a new supplier and want to buy stock, but lack the finances to do so?
 Many store owners know the feeling of seeing business opportunities but lacking the funds to take action right away.

 Stocking your products is not cheap.
-From the stockroom itself to inventory management software and, most importantly of all, buying in bulk what you want to sell in your store.
+From hiring the a storage room to inventory management software and, most importantly of all, buying products in bulk to sell in your online business.

 Especially when you are first starting out, it will take some time before you can profit from sales.
 And once your shop is growing, it can be hard to keep up the stock with customer demand.
 Especially when you work with raw materials or when you also have to invest in other software systems, marketing and customer service, this can cause a few financial headaches.

 Once your store starts growing, it can be hard to keep up with demand.

 Luckily, stock financing can lighten the blow.
 Inventory or stock finance means you take out a loan to pay for your stock, while you maintain ownership of the products.
 After stock movements, when you sell your products, you will pay the investor back.
 You will also have to pay interest over the loan and sometimes the security for inventory finance is the stock owned by your business.

 Short-term loan suppliers

 There are several short-term loan suppliers active in the European ecommerce sector:

 Booste, a Polish financing company, is active in several European countries and targeted towards businesses starting out in ecommerce and are in need of stock finance.
 It was founded at the start of 2021, but garnered a lot of attention fast.
 They offer a marketing or inventory loan within two days.
 Repayments are revenue-based so you can manage your cash flow as needed, plus a flat fee of up to 9 percent.